turbot/steampipe-postgres-fdw/README.md

 This will compile the FDW (`steampipe_postgres_fdw.so`) along with the `control` and `sql` file in the `build-$PLATFORM` directory.
 This will install the compiled FDW into the default Steampipe installation directory (`~/.steampipe`) - if it exists.

-### Building the FDW for a Single Plugin
+### Building the FDW as a standalone extension

-If you want to build the FDW for a single steampipe plugin, follow these steps.
-This process allows you to build the Postgres Foreign Data Wrapper (FDW) specifically for one particular plugin and run it in standalone mode on any PostgreSQL database, without any reliance on Steampipe.
+To build the FDW for one particular plugin, and run it as a standalone extension in any PostgreSQL database without relying on Steampipe:

 Make sure that you have the following installed in your system:
 1. `Postgresql v14`